apusok/FD-PDE/README.md

 ### Python

-We use python for testing and post-processing.
-A default 3.x python installation should be enough for tests.
+Python3 is used for testing and post-processing.
 Preferred way to install python is through [anaconda3](https://www.anaconda.com) (multi-platform), which will install all the right executables (especially conda, which is similar to brew/port).
 The executables should be installed in `/Users/user/anaconda3/bin/`.
 Check: `which python` and `which conda`.

 Update anaconda (occasionally) with: `conda update --all`